ST. LOUIS, MISSOURI TRUCK ACCIDENT LAWYERS

 Drivers across Missouri and Southern Illinois share the road with all kinds of vehicles, but during accidents, big trucks can be the most dangerous of all.
 Because of their weight and size, trucks are more difficult to stop and maneuver—and that can lead to serious a truck accident.

 Tractor trailer accidents are complicated because they may have many potential causes and are subject to many regulations.
-The legal team at Cofman Townsley has experience handling truck accident claims, and we can build a strong case for you by:
+The St. Louis truck accident lawyers at Cofman Townsley has experience handling these claims, and we can build a strong case for you by:

 - Collecting Evidence